MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-dwell.md

 ### Prevent flickering with delayed feedback
 Use a short delay before starting visual feedback to avoid flickering when someone passes over a dwell target.
-* For buttons inteacted with frequently, keep the delay very short so the application feels reactive.
+* For buttons interacted with frequently, keep the delay very short so the application feels reactive.
-* For buttons that are interacted with infrequenctly a longer delay can be approprate to avoid the interface feeling twitchy.
+* For buttons that are interacted infrequently a longer delay can be appropriate to avoid the interface feeling twitchy.

 ## UI patterns